spacetelescope/jwst_magic/fgs-commissioning/README.md

 -----------------
 Users and contributors to `fgs-commissioning` should adhere to the [Code of Conduct](./CODE_OF_CONDUCT.md).
-Any issues or violations pertaining to the Code of Conduct should be brought to the attention of a `MAGIC` team member list below.
+Any issues or violations pertaining to the Code of Conduct should be brought to the attention of a `MAGIC` team member listed below.

 Questions
 -----------------